shred/acme4j/src/site/markdown/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 2.4

+- There was a major change in ACME draft 15.
+If you use _acme4j_ in a common way, it will transparently take care of everything in the background, so you won't even notice the change.

+  However, if you connect to a different ACME server than Boulder (Let's Encrypt) or Pebble, you may now get strange errors from the server if it does not support the `POST-as-GET` requests of draft 15 yet.
+In that case, you can add a `postasget=false` parameter to the ACME server URI (e. g. `"https://localhost:15000/dir?postasget=false"`).
+Note that this is only a temporary workaround.
+It will be removed in a future version.
+Ask the server's CA to add support for ACME draft 15.

+- The `AcmeProvider.connect()` method now gets the ACME server URI as parameter.
+It allows to add query parameters to the server URI that change the behavior of the resulting connection.
+If you have implemented your own AcmeProvider, just change the method's signature to `Connection connect(URI serverUri)`, and ignore the parameter value.

 ## Migration to Version 2.3

 - `Authorization.getDomain()`, `Order.getDomains()` and `Problem.getDomain()` are deprecated now, and will be removed in version 2.4.
 If you use these methods, use `getIdentifier()` (or `getIdentifiers()`) to get an `Identifier` object, then invoke `Identifier.getDomain()` to get the domain name.